asg017/os-club-constitution/CONSTITUTION.md

 Any UC San Diego undergraduate student may be a member of Open Source at UCSD.
 No fees are required.

-To become a member, a student must demonstrate interest to the [TODO club officer] each quarter.
-The [TODO club officer] will keep track of all students who have demonstrated interest, and they will all be members for that quarter.
+To become a member, a student must demonstrate interest to the Secretary each quarter.
+The Secretary will keep track of all students who have demonstrated interest, and they will all be members for that quarter.
 Each member must re-new their interest every quarter to continue being a member.

 Additionally, each member must adhere to the Code of Conduct.
 Should a member violate the Code of Conduct, their privileges including their membership could be revoked based upon the majority decision reached by the entirety of the board after a hearing with said member.
 If officers are not present for the hearing, their vote defaults to clemency.
 If the member being reviewed is a board member, the hearing process still occurs but the board member being reviewed does not have any input on the decision.